brabster/tw-site-mkdocs/docs/posts/2024-08-15-time-travel-change-data-capture/index.md

 ## The historical query problem

 The last post showed that it's quite easy to see the latest state of any order in our orders table, but I ran into problems trying to see the latest state at a specific prior point in time.
-I'll pick a transaction with several updates to explore a solution and come back to `order_20002` at the end to demonstrate the solution.
+I'll pick a transaction with several updates to explore a solution and return to `order_20002` at the end to demonstrate the solution.

 ```sql title="Recap transactions for order_30101"
 SELECT